feoh/blindnotdumb/posts/hacking-wetware-antipatterns.md

 perspective to keep us grounded and help avoid boiled frog syndrome.

 I myself use [BetterHelp](https://www.betterhelp.com/) and have found it incredibly useful.

+### Gratitude

+This may sound a bit wu or perhaps irrelevant to some, but I have recently found it to be a powerful tool for shaping the way I think about things in a positive direction.

+Taking a moment to zoom out from whatever I'm thinking or feeling and *appreciate* the fact that I live a life of such incredible privilege helps me gain some much needed perspective.

+Clearly I'm not the only one, I found [this Youtube video](https://www.youtube.com/watch?v=ZBduBppB8r0) on the topic really helpful.

 ## The Ego Trap